maxivz/interactivetoolsblender/docs/docs/tools.md

 * Move the mouse to the left and the right the amount of iterations will increase and decrease.

 * Control + mouse movement changes the symmetry axis.

+* H To show and Hide the symmetry Origin

 ---